tamunoWoks/parch_and_posey/subqueries_and_temp_tables.md

 WHERE DATE_TRUNC('month', occurred_at) = (SELECT DATE_TRUNC('month', MIN(occurred_at))
                                           FROM orders);
 ```
 - Provide the name of the sales_rep in each region with the largest amount of total_amt_usd sales.
+First, we to find the total_amt_usd totals associated with each sales rep, and the region in which they were located.
+The query below provided this information.